The Vermont Statutes Online

 (2)(A) Jurisdiction over a child with a delinquency may be extended until six months beyond the child’s:

-(iii) 21st birthday if the child was 19 years of age when he or she committed the offense.
+(iii) 21st birthday if the child was 19 years of age when the child committed the offense.

 (B) Except for custody of individuals 18 years of age or older that may be ordered by the court under the authority of chapter 52 of this title, custody of a child or youth 18 years of age or older shall not be retained by or transferred to the Commissioner for Children and Families.